Robert C. Harris

 EDUCATION / BAR ADMISSION

 Mr. Harris has represented the heirs of both Ernest Hemingway and F. Scott Fitzgerald with respect to trademark prosecution and merchandise licensing, and has supervised copyright and trademark enforcement and prosecution for a number of properties, including the stage musicals Phantom of the Opera, Les Miserables, and Miss Saigon.
-He has acted as production counsel or counsel to talent on numerous acclaimed Broadway productions including Beauty and the Beast, Crazy for You, Monty Python's Spamalot, Spring Awakening, The History Boys, August: Osage County, The Book of Mormon, War Horse, Kinky Boots, A Gentleman’s Guide to Love and Murder, All the Way; revivals of Chicago, Fiddler on the Roof, Hair, Annie, The Gershwins’ Porgy & Bess; and most recently Hadestown, Ain’t Too Proud, The Ferryman and Harry Potter and the Cursed Child Parts One and Two.
-His renowned writer clients in various media include John Irving, John Kander, Fred Ebb, Burt Bacharach, Dorothy Fields and William Goldman, as well as other accomplished fiction and non-fiction authors, and actor Stacy Keach.
+He has acted as production counsel or counsel to talent on over 100 Broadway productions including The Book of Mormon, Kinky Boots, Chicago, Hadestown, and Harry Potter and the Cursed Child.
+His renowned writer clients in various media include John Irving, John Kander, Fred Ebb, Burt Bacharach, Dorothy Fields, William Goldman, and actor Stacy Keach.

-Mr. Harris is a graduate of New York University School of Law, former Chairman of the Entertainment Law Committee of the Association of the Bar of the City of New York, a member of the American Bar Association Section of Intellectual Property Law, and a member of the Entertainment, Arts and Sports Law Section of the New York State Bar Association.
-For a decade he served as special professor at Hofstra University School of Law, where he taught entertainment law; has been a lecturer for PLI and Commercial Theater Institute; and has appeared as a guest commentator on Court TV.
-Together with his partner, Scott Lazarus, Mr. Harris authored the chapter entitled "Legal Aspects of Producing in the Commercial Theater" in the third and fourth editions of “Entertainment Law,” published by the New York State Bar Association, and reprised that role for the current edition.
+Mr. Harris is a graduate of New York University School of Law, former Chairman of the Entertainment Law Committee of the Association of the Bar of the City of New York, and a member of the Entertainment, Arts and Sports Law Section of the New York State Bar Association.
+For a decade he taught entertainment law at Hofstra University School of Law; lectured for PLI and Commercial Theater Institute; and appeared as a guest commentator on Court TV.
+Together with his partner, Scott Lazarus, Mr. Harris authored the chapter entitled “Legal Aspects of Producing in the Commercial Theater” in the third and fourth editions of “Entertainment Law,” published by the New York State Bar Association, and reprised that role for the current edition.
 Under his auspices as Chairman of the Entertainment Law Committee of the Association of the Bar of the City of New York, the committee published "Music Rights Primer" (2003), explaining music and sound recording rights.

-Mr. Harris has achieved the highest AV Preeminent (5 out of 5) Professional Rating from Martindale-Hubbell Law Directory, has been recognized as a SuperLawyer since 2008, and was selected by Best Lawyers as one of their “Best Lawyers in America” for their 2020 edition.
+Mr. Harris has achieved the highest AV Preeminent (5 out of 5) Professional Rating from Martindale-Hubbell Law Directory, has been recognized as a SuperLawyer since 2008, and has been selected by Best Lawyers as one of their “Best Lawyers in America,” including their current edition.